wkuijper/godusl/README.md

 Explore the intermediate stages on your own.

-Look at the code for details: start with `/dusl/scriipt/` as an example of usage, then move on to `/dusl/` for the internal workings.
+Look at the code for details: start with `scriipt/*` as an example of usage, then move on to the `dusl` package proper for the internal workings.